 Why the Sears Atari 2600 clone was different

-The Sears Video Arcade was a little bit cheaper than the Atari 2600, but it looked exactly like the Atari unit and it comes in the same variants as the early 2600s.
-You can find both heavy sixer and light sixer variants of the Sears Video Arcade.
-That’s because Atari made it in the same factories.
-It was an Atari 2600.
-The label was a different color and it said “Video Arcade” instead of “Video Computer System,” but the joysticks and paddles were the same and it played all the same games.
-Atari gave the device legitimacy by listing the Sears Video Arcade as a compatible device on its first-party cartridges.
-It was a private-label version of the Atari 2600, rather than a true clone.
+The Sears Video Arcade was a little bit cheaper than the Atari VCS (or 2600), but it looked exactly like the Atari video game console and it comes in the same variants as the early 2600s.
+You can find heavy sixer, light sixer, and 4-switch variants of the Sears Video Arcade.
+That’s because Atari made it in the same factories, even in Sunnyvale California for a time.
+The Sears video game system was an Atari 2600.
+The label was a different color and it said “Video Arcade” on it instead of Atari Video Computer System, but the joysticks and paddles were the same and it played all the same game cartridges.
+Atari gave the device legitimacy by listing the Sears Video Arcade as a compatible device on its first-party 2600 cartridges.
+The Sears video game system was a private-label version of the Atari 2600, rather than a true clone.

 Sears later sold a wedge-shaped console called the Sears Video Arcade II.
 It was compatible with the Atari 2600 but sleeker and more contemporary looking.
 Atari made this device too.
 Atari experimented with a new console called the Atari 2800 that was still backward compatible but had some slight improvements.
 It sold poorly overseas, but Sears agreed to sell the device in the United States as the Sears Video Arcade II.
 It has a modernized, streamlined case that resembles the later Atari 7800, but with 2600-generation guts inside.

 So the Sears Video Arcade II looks like a clone.
 But this Sears video game system, too, was made by Atari.

 Why the Atari 2600 was hard to clone